The Government have announced plans to provide “owner employees” with shares in exchange for giving up employment rights.

 Commentary

-This is an interesting developement, it appears that the Government believe that this will be less controversial than the proposals made in the Beecroft report simply to remove unfair dismissal rights from all employees in small businesses.
+This is an interesting development, it appears that the Government believe that this will be less controversial than the proposals made in the Beecroft report simply to remove unfair dismissal rights from all employees in small businesses.
 Although, at first sight, it may appear a reasonable compromise with the attraction of equity participation in the company offsetting the risk of loss of employment protection, £2,000 may be seen as a little low as a starting point and no real benefit will accrue to the owner employee until the gain in the value of the shares exceeds the annual exemption level for CGT purposes (£10,600).

 Much of the devil will be in the detail – will employers be able to create special classes of share, perhaps without voting or dividend rights?
 And, perhaps most importantly, how will a “reasonable” valuation be reached on termination given the notoriously difficult process of valuing shares which are not publicly traded, particularly in smaller companies?
 How will any disputes be settled?
 What will happen if no one wants to buy them?